litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     … (  ;  ;  )].
 Then a third-level analysis (combining participants) used the “full” version of FLAME.
-Z-   statistic images were thresholded using clusters determined by   z   >2.3 and a (corrected) <mark class="annotated-text">cluster significance threshold</mark> of   P   < 0.01 (  ;  ).
+Z-   statistic images were thresholded using clusters determined by   z   &gt;2.3 and a (corrected) <mark class="annotated-text">cluster significance threshold</mark> of   P   &lt; 0.01 (  ;  ).
 ROI analyses    The ROI analyses tested for any differences between areas within the cluster of activated medial frontal cortical regions reported in the whole-brain ana…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"